Summer 2018 Courses

 On July 22, 2010, John William Wevers, Professor Emeritus of Near Eastern Studies at the University of Toronto, passed away at the age of ninety-one.
 A memorial service was held at Rosedale Presbyterian Church in Toronto on September 11, 2010.
 Professor Wevers was a Fellow of the Royal Society of Canada, Past President and Honorary President for Life of the International Organization for Septuagint and Cognate Studies, and an Editor for the Septuaginta-Unternehmen der Akademie der Wissenschaften zu Göttingen.
 In addition to being a world-renowned scholar with numerous achievements and honours to his credit, he was a gifted teacher, a dedicated humanitarian, and an enduring friend.
 May he rest in peace.

-For the text of "John William Wevers (1919-2010): A Biographical Note" by Albert Pietersma and Peter Gentry, which will be published in the 2010 edition of the Bulletin of the International Organization for Septuagint and Cognate Studies, click here.
+For the text of "John William Wevers (1919-2010): A Biographical Note" by Albert Pietersma and Peter Gentry, which was published in the 2010 edition of the Bulletin of the International Organization for Septuagint and Cognate Studies, click here.
 This note is adapted and updated from an earlier biographical sketch that was published in the Wevers Festschrift volume edited by Albert Pietersma and Claude Cox and entitled De Septuaginta: Studies in honour of John William Wevers on his sixty-fifth birthday (Mississauga: Benben Publications, 1984).

 Septuagint Studies Specialization